The Fate of the Tearling (Queen of the Tearling #3) by Erika Johansen

 This series holds a very… strange place in my heart.
 When I’m reading it, I’m completely engrossed and totally obsessed.
 When waiting between installments, I certainly am eagerly anticipating the next one, but I have no problem waiting.
 And by the time that next one comes out… I seem to have forgotten all the pertinent details.
 This doesn’t usually happen with books I love, but love these books I do.

-Sadly, this is the final book in the trilogy.
+Sadly, this is the last book in the trilogy.

 When I began reading The Fate of the Tearling, I sort of wished I had re-read the previous books to refresh my memory.
 Unfortunately, I didn’t really have the time to do that, so I took to the internet.
 Luckily, this time around there were plenty of reviews and synopsis floating about (this was not the case when I reviewed The Invasion of the Tearling).